-- Is the delegation in the best interests of the person accessing care and support with their consent and agreement? - Is delegation considered within the care workers' job description and the breadth of their role? - Is there sufficient staffing availability and capacity to support consistency and continuity of the delegation? - Are there appropriate learning and development opportunities to support safe delegation and demonstrate competency? - Oo you have organisational policies to support delegation? - Oo you have sufficient insurance, indemnity and regulatory arrangements? - Are there sufficient joint working protocols and agreements in place for activities to be delivered safely and competently?
+Is the delegation in the best interests of the person drawing on care and support with their consent and agreement?

+Is delegation considered within the care workers' job description and the breadth of their role?

+Are there appropriate learning and development opportunities to support safe delegation and demonstrate competency?

+Do you have organisational policies to support delegation?

+Do you have sufficient insurance, indemnity and regulatory arrangements?

+Are there sufficient joint working protocols and agreements in place for activities to be delivered safely, competently and sustainably resourced for all involved.

-- Is there a shared escalation process agreed with all involved, including out of hours arrangement? - Are the relevant stakeholders aware of and in agreement on the delegation and the level of detail they require? - What are the arrangements for refreshing and reviewing learning and development and competencies? - Have you carried out the necessary accountability and risk management processes including how you have arrived at your decision and who you have involved?
+- Is there a shared escalation process agreed with all involved, including out of hours arrangement? - Are the relevant stakeholders aware of and in agreement on the delegation and the level of detail they require? - What are the arrangements for refreshing, reviewing and resourcing learning and development and competencies? - Have you carried out the necessary accountability and risk management processes including how you have arrived at your decision and who you have involved?